Kentico/Home/README.md

 ## Kentico Cloud
 ![Kentico Cloud logo](https://github.com/Kentico/Home/blob/master/images/kentico_cloud_logotype_RGB_200px.png)

-[Kentico Cloud](https://kenticocloud.com/) is headless CMS built from the ground up to be API-first.
+[Kentico Cloud](https://kenticocloud.com/) is a headless CMS built from the ground up to be API-first.
 Back-end only content hub that makes content accessible via a RESTful API.
 Developers can choose the technology they love (any programming language and combine it with our [SDKs](https://developer.kenticocloud.com/docs/delivery-sdks)) and display it on any device.
 Content editors can work on the content from anywhere, anytime and collaborate effectively within a team.
 Save your time and resources by managing content in one place.
 Deliver personalized omni-channel customer experience.